APIs and automation

 Automatable by default.

 A GraphQL API for every first-class platform object.
-Webhook events for lifecycle moments.
-Tenant-scoped API keys with per-key scopes.
+Tenant-scoped API keys, each bound to its own service-account identity.
 Plus the Functions primitive — your code runs inside Owlie, not alongside it.

 GraphQL